Speekins/Take-Home/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Board Together is a board game platform that allows users to create their own profiles and list their favorite board games.
-It utilizes a React FrontEnd and GraphQL & PostgreSQL Backend to create a seamless user experience and features API calls to the popular Board Game Atlas API to provide up-to-date information about various board games.
-With this platform, board game enthusiasts can keep track of their collection, discover new games to play, and connect with others to share the games they have collected.
-The platform is easy to use and accessible to anyone who loves board games or wants to learn more about them.
+Nooz is an information and news application for accessing trending NYT articles by catergory.
+It utilizes a React FrontEnd to create a seamless user experience and utilizes the fetch API to make calls to the New York Times Top Articles API to provide up-to-date information.
+With this platform, users can visit the site to see all current top headlines, click on the story to get more info, and be taken to the NYT website for access to the article itself.

 <p align="right">(<a href="#top">back to top</a>)</p>